Qworg/DRMax/FeatureRequests.md

  - Score skills based on power level
  - Create the "most powerful" build based on that score

+- Must have Skill List
+ - Lists of defensive skills and escapes as required
+ - Single click access

 - Separate Strain List data

 - Separate Open List data